jgmdev/puente/README.md

 ```

 Also, when calling javascript functions you may want to give it a javascript
-object instead of a string which you can achieve by using the **js:** prefix.
+object instead of a string, which you can achieve by using the **js:** prefix.

 ```php
 $pquery->jq(".element")->click(function($pquery, $data){